-Add rules to a custom ruleset · Cloudflare Ruleset Engine docs

 Add rules to a custom ruleset

-To add rules to an existing custom ruleset, use the Update ruleset API method and pass the rules in an array.
-Each rule contains an expression and action.
+To add rules to an existing custom ruleset, use the Update ruleset API operation and pass the rules in an array.
+Each rule has an expression and an action.

 The following request adds two rules to a custom ruleset.
 These will be the only two rules in the ruleset.